Home Nostalgic Piso Chichirya in the 90s

 Ri-Chee

-When you think of Filipino childhood snacks, one of the first ones that come into mind is Ri-Chee, the timeless combination of sweetness and crunch.
+When you think of Filipino childhood snacks, one of the first ones that comes into mind is Ri-Chee, the timeless combination of sweetness and crunch.

 This Filipino chichirya is a calcium-fortified healthy snack that Filipinos have been eating for a long time.
-It tastes good, is crunchy and creamy sweet.
+It tastes good and is crunchy and creamy sweet.

 Almost every Filipino has tried this chichirya and unavoidably fell in love with it.
-And a bag of Ri-Chee is small, and everyone has undoubtedly experienced asking for more.
+A bag of Ri-Chee is small, and everyone has undoubtedly experienced asking for more.

 Order Ri-Chee at: